Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Topology optimization framework

 \subsection{Pneumatic load modeling}

 As mentioned before, a pneumatic load is inherently design-dependent and this characteristic must be included while modeling such loads within a TO setting~\cite{kumar2020topology}.
-We use the Darcy approach~\cite{kumar2020topology} that provides an easy and efficient way to handle the design-dependent behavior of the pneumatic loads.
+We use the Darcy approach~\cite{kumar2020topology,kumar2023topress} that provides an easy and efficient way to handle the design-dependent behavior of the pneumatic loads that is, it efficiently accounts for the current pressure distribution as topology evolves.
 The approach leverages evolving material states of the FEs by initially treating them as a porous media, whereas the provided pneumatic loading conditions furnishes pressure gradient for the reference domain~\cite{kumar2022topological,kumar2020topology,kumar2023topress,kumar2020topology3Dpressure}.
 Mathematically, the Darcy flux is determined as~\cite{kumar2020topology}

 where $\nabla p$, $\kappa$ and $\mu$ indicate the pressure gradient, permeability the medium and fluid viscosity, respectively. $\mathcal{K} (\bar{\bm{\rho}})$, the flow coefficient, depends upon the porous media, that is, in a TO setting, it relies upon the material states of the element.
 For element $i$, mathematically it can be written as~\cite{kumar2020topology,kumar2020topology3Dpressure}